linmilk675/PGPro_task/README.md

 ## Hi!
-This is an SQL query optimization task
+This is a SQL query optimization task